 The science frames are dark subtracted, then flat field corrected.
 C-Munipack then performs aperture photometry on each detected star in the field.
 3 radii are specified – for object, inner sky and outer sky apertures.
 The object aperture (usually between 5 and 8 pixels) is selected based on FWHM of the image, but is kept constant for a particular target over multiple observations sessions.
 The inner and outer sky radii are kept constant at 30 and 60 pixels.

 C-Munipack then registers each image to a selected (good quality) reference image.
-On this reference image, several high SNR stars have been selected (‘reference stars’), and instrumental magnitudes and errors for these stars are written to a text file, together with observation date.
-The date may be in JD, or HJD.
+On this reference image, several high SNR stars have been selected (‘reference stars’).

-This output text file is then post-processed by a Python script called Magpy, which I wrote, to produce differential magnitudes and errors for all reference stars.
+This pipeline includes a Python script called Magpy, which I wrote, to produce differential magnitudes and errors for all reference stars.
 Magnitudes are calculated with respect to a set of ensemble stars selected from amongst these stars.
 Each star’s contribution to the ensemble is weighted inversely to the variance of its measured instrumental magnitudes – i.e. the larger the scatter of a star’s measured magnitude, the less its weight in the ensemble.
 The resultant error of the ensemble is also calculated at this stage.
 Magpy is able to auto optimise the selection of ensemble stars.
 Light curves are produced for the target star as well as all reference stars so that ensemble stars can be checked for variability/ high noise.
-No de-trending is done.
 Magpy is based on the Everett & Howell paper referenced below.

 Reported magnitudes are shifted onto a magnitude scale relative to a nominated COMP star.
 If the magnitude of COMP in the passband of the observation is known, this results in the magnitudes reported being on that standard magnitude scale (albeit un-transformed).
 However in most cases we are more interested in changes in magnitude, rather than accuracy with respect to a standard scale, so I usually use Vmag for COMP, whereas the passband of the observations might be different, e.g. Rc.